-As senior policy analyst in labor economics at The Heritage Foundation, James Sherk researches ways to promote competition and mobility in the workforce rather than erect barriers that prevent workers from getting ahead.
+As research fellow in labor economics at The Heritage Foundation, James Sherk researches ways to promote competition and mobility in the workforce rather than erect barriers that prevent workers from getting ahead.

-Sherk’s recent writings address ways to help recipients of unemployment insurance return to work more quickly; why participation in the labor force dropped during the recession; and the economic consequences of raising the minimum wage.
+Sherk’s recent writings address the economic benefits of right-to-work laws; why participation in the labor force dropped during the recession; and how automation has affected the labor market.

 His research showed that federal employees make significantly more than comparable workers in the private sector.
 The findings attracted widespread national attention and contributed to the decision of President Obama and congressional leaders to suspend scheduled across-the-board pay increases for federal workers.